divergentdave/draft-dcook-ppm-dap-interop-test-design/draft-dcook-ppm-dap-interop-test-design.md

 the test runner.
 All requests MUST use the HTTP method POST.
 Requests and responses for each endpoint listed below SHALL be encoded JSON objects
 {{!RFC8729}}, with media type `application/json`.
-All binary blobs (i.e. task IDs, batch IDs, HPKE configurations, and verification keys) SHALL be encoded as strings with base64url {{!RFC4648}}, inside the JSON objects.
-Any integer values in the parameters, measurement, or aggregate result of a {{VDAF}} will be encoded as strings in base 10 instead of as numbers.
+All binary blobs (i.e. task IDs, batch IDs, HPKE configurations, and VDAF verification keys) SHALL be encoded as strings with base64url {{!RFC4648}}, inside the JSON objects.
+Any integer values in the parameters, measurement, or aggregate result of a {{VDAF}}
+will be encoded as strings in base 10 instead of as numbers.
 This avoids incompatibilities due to limitations on the range of JSON numbers that different implementations can process.